-The Kaly NYC is an electric skateboard designed from Ernesto Clark.
+The Kaly NYC is an electric skateboard designed by Ernesto Clark.
 Ernesto is well known in the DIY electric skateboard scene and noted as one of the best (if not the best) electric skateboard builders on this planet.
 Ernesto designs almost every part (except motor and battery) himself.
-The trucks are 16 inches CNC precision machined.
+The trucks are 16 inches CNC precision-machined.
 The Deck is made of carbon fiber, fiberglass, and basalt.
-The remote controller is the Unity by enertion – the same like the Raptor 2.1.
+The remote controller is the Unity by enertion – the same as the Raptor 2.1.
 You can customize the flex of the board.
 The board is available in four colors: red, black, gold and blue.
 Kaly NYC offers three different off-road models:

 - XL2.0 (standard model)

 The XL2.0 has a 700 watt-hours battery pack, the XL40 1300 Wh and the XL50+ a 1736 Wh battery pack.
 What also important to know is that the remote controler can be customized via an Android App or your computer.
 But out of the box this board also comes with one speed mode. (and let me tell you this mode is not very beginner friendly) The acceleration and braking curve ist pretty aggresive and for expereinced riders.

 |Range||24 miles (38 km) – Kaly NYC XL2.0|